Part-Based Models Improve Adversarial Robustness: Understanding the Part-Based Models

 We train a ResNet-50 model and two part-based models using conventional training (not adversarial training) on clean Part-ImageNet samples.
 We tune the hyperparameters as described in Section~\ref{sssec:hyp}.
 For each benchmark, the best-performing set of hyperparameters is used to train 10 randomly initialized models to compute the confidence interval.

 \textbf{On all of the benchmarks, the part-based models outperform the baseline by 3--7 percentage points} (see Tables~\ref{tab:corruption}, \ref{tab:spurious}, and \ref{tab:texture}).
 The improvement over the ResNet-50 baseline is statistically significant (two-sample $t$-test, $p$-values below $10^{-6}$).
 We note that these robustness gains do \emph{not} come at a cost of clean accuracy as the clean accuracy of our part models is about 1\% higher on average than that of the ResNet-50.
 This suggests that part-based models are more robust to common corruptions, better disentangle foreground and background information, and have higher shape bias compared to typical convolutional neural networks.
-In particular, part supervision is beneficial for both the adversarial robustness and other measures of robustness.